 A lack of iodine which can cause symptoms of under-active thyroid can also be the cause of breast cysts.

 Top 5 Diet Tips for Fibrocystic Breasts by a Holistic Nutritionist

 Methylxanthines in caffeine can worsen your symptoms so try to avoid them.
 These stimulants include coffee, black tea, chocolate and cocoa, caffeinated soft drinks and some over the counter medications.

 Studies show that saturated fat (in red meat and dairy products) can worsen fibrocystic breast disease.

 Fiber helps the body eliminate excess hormones and toxins which can worsen fibrocystic breast disease.
 Good sources of fiber include whole grains, vegetables, fruits and seeds such as flaxseeds.

-3-Eat More Cruciferous Vegetables
+4-Eat More Cruciferous Vegetables

 Back To You

 Fibrocytic breast disease is a benign condition that can cause a lot of pain and worry for many women especially those with a family history of breast cancer.
-If you or any of your loved ones or friends is struggling with this painful heath condition, considering a holistic nutrition approach that gets to the root cause of the problem can be an effective way to help you relieve your pains.
+If you or any of your loved ones or friends is struggling with this painful heath condition, a holistic nutrition approach that gets to the root cause of the problem can be an effective and natural way to help you relieve your pains.